grafana/loki/docs/sources/setup/upgrade/_index.md

     enabled: true
 ```

+Using the write ahead log (WAL) is recommended and is now the default.
+However using the WAL is incompatible with chunk transfers, if you have explicitly configured `ingester.max-transfer-retries` to a non-zero value, you must set it to 0 to disable transfers.

 #### Memberlist config now automatically applies to all non-configured rings
 * [4400](https://github.com/grafana/loki/pull/4400) **trevorwhitney**: Config: automatically apply memberlist config too all rings when provided